 Submit HTML Form with jQuery AJAX and PHP

-The default behavior of HTML form submission is to submit the from to URL provided in action attribute of form when user clicks the submit button of form.
-Learn how to submit HTML form using AJAX in jQuery.
+The default behavior of HTML form submission is to submit the form to the URL provided in the action attribute of the form when the user clicks the submit button.
+Learn how to submit an HTML form using AJAX in jQuery.

-An HTML form is by default submitted to provided URL in action attribute of form.
-The form processing then takes place on script found on that URL and user is either redirected to a new success page or back to the same page.
-However this default behavior can be prevented and form can be submitted with AJAX request without requiring the page reload.
+An HTML form is by default submitted to the provided URL in the action attribute of a form.
+The form processing then takes place in a script found on that URL, and the user is either redirected to a new success page or back to the same page.
+However, this default behavior can be prevented and the form can be submitted with an AJAX request without requiring the page reload.
 This post demonstrates how to implement AJAX form submit with jQuery and PHP.
 The files we need to create for this post:

-- style.css: The CSS stylesheet for HTML page and form.
+5. style.css: The CSS stylesheet for the HTML page and form.

-We will create an HTML page with form fields for minimal employee details and submit form using AJAX with jQuery.
-In server-side script we will add the record to database.
+We will create an HTML page with form fields for minimal employee details and submit the form using AJAX with jQuery.
+In the server-side script, we will add the record to the database.

 Add Constants to Connect to Database